Tensor network methods for quantum-inspired image processing and classical optics: Natural images, resolution and large-scale limit

 As we can not get access to a real continuous image of the physical world (or a model of it), we will have to settle for a digital image as a proxy to the real world and try to separate what comes from the physical scene to what comes from the measurement device (the digital camera here).
-The question we are interested in here, is how much information and correlation is relevant in an image at the continuous limit and how this can used to compress efficiently the image as well as implement faster optical and imaging simulations on classical computers.
+The question we are interested in here, is how much information and correlation is relevant in an image at the continuous limit and how this can be used to construct an effective model that compress and approximate efficiently the image as well as implement faster optical and imaging simulations on classical computers.

-Natural images are closer to real physical systems that they are from random samples of a generic distribution, moreover they are known to be scale invariant with a power spectrum that obeys a power-law distribution \cite{ruderman1994statistics,ruderman1997origins}.
+Natural images are closer to real physical systems than they are from random samples of a generic distribution, moreover they are known to be scale invariant with a power spectrum that obeys a power-law distribution \cite{ruderman1994statistics,ruderman1997origins}.
 In a more recent study \cite{jobst2024efficient}, the authors showed that, over a large dataset of various natural images of various shapes and forms, the behavior of the Fourier amplitudes follows $\langle \hat{h}(k_x,k_y)\rangle\sim\mathcal{O}(k_x^{-1.1})\mathcal{O}(k_y^{-1.07})$.
-In this present work, we choose to work with a single "statistically average" image \footnotemark (\textit{cf.} \efig{fig_plane}) that is very representative of the power-law behavior of natural images.
-The picture showed numerous times in this paper follows this behavior honorably well (it is actually closer to $\hat{h}(k)\sim k^{-1}$) and saves us from the time/resource consuming task of averaging over a large dataset of images, with all the generalization and statistical limitations that it entails.
+In this present work, we choose to work with a single \textquotedblleft statistically average\textquotedblright image \footnotemark (\textit{cf.} \efig{fig_plane}) that is very representative of the power-law behavior of natural images.
+The picture showed numerous times in this paper \footnotemark follows this behavior honorably well (it is actually closer to $\hat{h}(k)\sim k^{-1}$) and saves us from the time/resource consuming task of averaging over a large dataset of images, with all the generalization and statistical limitations that it entails.

+We construct a multi-scale representation of a high-resolution image by iteratively downsampling by a factor of two, starting from a large image of size $L \times L$ down to coarse resolutions \efig{fig_scale}.
+The downsampling is performed using the \texttt{imresize} routine from the \texttt{ImageTransformations.jl} package.
+Since the procedure involves only coarse-graining operations and no upsampling, it does not introduce spurious degrees of freedom.
+This argument has been checked numerically, since all tested resizing algorithms have lead to the same results.
+Each step effectively integrates out short-wavelength fluctuations while preserving long-wavelength structure, in close analogy with a real-space renormalization group (RG) transformation.
+For natural images, and with standard interpolation, this transformation is well approximated by a low-pass filtering followed by decimation.